rjspencer/docs/theming.md

     the ID of the store item you want to add to the user's cart

+`sku`

+	a SKU to auto-select in the cart

 `text`

     the text to be put inside the <a> tag